Teen Wilderness Therapy

 Wilderness therapy is a subset of adventure-based therapy.
 It implements the use of wilderness expeditions for the purpose of therapeutic intervention.
-There are a range of different types of wilderness therapy programs, with a range of models and approaches.
+There are a range of different types of teen wilderness therapy programs, with a range of models and approaches.
 Some lean toward a survival approach and some an Outward Bound approach.
 Their aim is guiding participants toward self-reliance and self-respect.
 The pioneers in the field of therapeutic wilderness programs were Larry D. Olsen and Ezekiel C. Sanchez at Brigham Young University; Nelson Chase, Steven Bacon, and others at the Colorado Outward Bound School; Rocky Kimball at Santa Fe Mountain Center and many others.

 Wilderness therapy, in it’s purest form, is a positive growth experience where troubled teens face natural challenges and adversities that are designed to be therapeutic in nature.
 Teenage boys are not merely thrown into the wilderness and made to suffer hardships.
 They are removed from their environment, encouraged, challenged and given every opportunity to succeed.
 Wilderness therapy programming is overseen by support staff that have experience and training.

 Young men begin to change naturally when they are removed from environments filled with negative influences and that encourage self-defeating, reckless or self-destructive behavior.
 They enter the wilderness on a journey of self-discovery.
 Instead of rushing around, they learn to reflect and be still.
 In those moments when they are alone watching a sunset (and not a television), they discover their true self.